Nonlinear elliptic equations with high order singularities: Introduction

-It is worth commenting that a (positive) function $u$ satisfying Equation \eqref{intro eq03} in the viscosity sense is of class $C^{1,\frac{1}{1+\beta}}$ (see \cite{ART} and also \cite{IS}).
+A positive function $u$ satisfying Equation \eqref{intro eq03} in the viscosity sense is of class $C^{1,\frac{1}{1+\beta}}$, see \cite{ART, IS}.
 Of course such an estimate blows-up as $\inf u \to 0$.
 The ultimate goal of this current paper is to prove that nonnegative limiting solutions to \eqref{intro eq03} are $C^{\gamma}$ smooth, along their singular set, for the sharp value $\gamma$ given by the algebraic relation

-Interestingly enough, one verifies that when $\alpha = 1$, the optimal exponent $\gamma$ becomes 1, i.e., solutions are Lipschitz continuous, regardless the value of $\beta\ge 0$.
-Hence, as a byproduct of the results established in this work, we provide a positive answer to the Lipschitz regularity conjecture for solutions to the symmetric minimal surface equation, in great generality.
-This also solves a long standing problem concerning H\"older regularity estimates for higher order singular equations, i.e., when $\alpha > 1$.
-For such family of singular equations, it is also alluring to observe that it follows from \eqref{def gamma} that fixed $\alpha > 1$, solutions become more regular as the value of $\beta$ increases.
-In principle this observation is counterintuitive.
+As in the free boundary theory, the optimal regularity estimate plays a decisive role in the geometric understanding of solutions near their singular points.

-We conclude this Introduction by mentioning that the methods designed for the proof of our main Theorems presented in this work are, in their very own nature, of non-linear character.
-The very same universal continuity property as well as the sharp regularity estimate hold true, with essentially the same proofs, if Laplacian is replaced by a uniform elliptic fully non-linear operator $F(D^2u)$.
-Of course, in this case, the universal estimates pass to depend also upon the ellipticity constants of $F$.
-We have chosen to work on the simpler case, as to highlight the novelties and main ideas herein designed for the proofs of such a results.
+We conclude this Introduction by mentioning that the methods designed for the proof of the main Theorems presented in this work are, in their very own nature, of non-linear character.
+The very same universal continuity property as well as the sharp regularity estimate hold true, with essentially the same proofs, if the Laplacian is replaced by a uniform elliptic fully non-linear operator $F(x,D^2u)$ with ``continuous coefficients".
+Of course, in this case, the universal estimates depend also upon the ellipticity constants of $F$ and the modulus of continuity of the coefficients.
+We have chosen to work on the simpler case, as to highlight the novelties and main ideas herein designed for the proofs of such results.